Places

 How Churches Use Saudi Arabia

-- Host leadership retreats in Riyadh with private worship, innovation briefings, and justice dialogues focused on Vision 2030 shifts.
+- Host leadership retreats in Riyadh with private devotion time, innovation briefings, and justice dialogues connected to Vision 2030 shifts.

-- Facilitate desert sabbath in AlUla or Ashar Valley camps with guided devotion, stargazing, and generosity coaching.
+- Facilitate desert sabbath in AlUla or Ashar Valley camps with guided reflection, stargazing, and generosity coaching.

-- Engage Red Sea partners in Jeddah for marine conservation, hospitality training, and bilingual worship in discreet venues.
+- Engage Red Sea partners in Jeddah for marine conservation, hospitality training, and relationship-building in approved private settings.

-- Offer cultural diplomacy encounters at NEOM, KAUST, or Diriyah to inspire marketplace ministry and global generosity.
+- Offer cultural diplomacy encounters at NEOM, KAUST, or Diriyah to strengthen marketplace ministry and global generosity conversations.

 What Works Well